gitlabhq/gitlabhq/doc/raketasks/backup_restore.md

 backup, users with two-factor authentication enabled and GitLab Runners will lose access to your GitLab server.

+You may also want to restore any TLS keys, certificates, or [SSH host keys](https://superuser.com/questions/532040/copy-ssh-keys-from-one-server-to-another-server/532079#532079).

 Depending on your case, you might want to run the restore command with one or more of the following options: